KonduitAI/konduit-serving-docs/examples/java/tf-bert_java.md

 Define the TensorFlow configuration as a `TensorFlowConfig` object.

-* `tensorDataTypesConfig`: The TensorFlowConfig object requires a dictionary `input_data_types`.
+* `tensorDataTypesConfig`: The TensorFlowConfig object requires a HashMap `input_data_types`.
 Its keys should represent column names, and the values should represent data types as strings, e.g. `"INT32"`.
 See [here](https://github.com/KonduitAI/konduit-serving/blob/master/konduit-serving-api/src/main/java/ai/konduit/serving/model/TensorDataType.java) for a list of supported data types.
 * `modelConfigType`: This argument requires a `ModelConfigType` object.
 Specify `modelType` as `TENSORFLOW`, and `modelLoadingPath` to point to the location of TensorFlow weights saved in the PB file format.

 ```java